rdenisi/pokedex/README.md

   Retrieves the requested pokemon name informations.

 - **GET /api/pokemon/translated/{pokemonName}**
-  Retrieves the requested pokemon name information, but with a "fun translation" of its description.
+  Retrieves the requested pokemon name informations, but with a "fun translation" of its description.
+  The rules are:
+  - If the Pokemon’s habitat is cave or it’s a legendary Pokemon then apply the Yoda translation.
+  - For all other Pokemon, apply the Shakespeare translation.
+  - If you can’t translate the Pokemon’s description (for whatever reason 😉) then use the standard description

 ## Tests